BUMETCS673/CS673OLSum25Team3/team.md

 Hi!
 I'm a CS graduate student at Boston University.
 I have some experience with Java, HTML/CSS, JavaScript, and R. I'm looking forward to learning more and working with my team this semester!

-Uzay Isin Alici
+<h1>Uzay Isin Alici</h1>
 Hello.
 My name is Uzay.
-I am a graduate student at Boston University, specializing in cybersecurity.
+I am a Master in CS student at Boston University, specializing in <strong>cybersecurity</strong>.
 I enjoy learning about software engineering and real-world secure systems.
 I'm excited to collaborate with my team in this course.